 and wire them together.
 But the services of a licensed electrician would be required to

 interconnect all the components and make the final connection.
-If you could get this
+Figure on $500 for the

-The installation cost now brings the grand total to somewhere around $15,000.
+The installation cost now brings the grand total to somewhere around $14,500.
+When

-Let's see how much supplemental power and what the resulting cost savings are from
+Let's see how much supplemental power is generated and what the resulting cost

 According to the homeowner, the average output from the solar shingle system is 4.7

-kWh (kilowatt hours) per day, or 1715 kWh annually.
+kWh (kilowatt hours) per day, or 143 kWh a month.
 The rate charged for electricity in